quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

-QUIC implementations store information about every packet sent.
+QRetransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
 It is expected implementations will index this information by packet number and crypto context and store the per-packet fields ({{sent-packet-fields}}) for loss recovery and congestion control.

-Retransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
-After a packet is lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
+After a packet is declared lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
 This allows detection of spurious retransmissions and MAY avoid extra retransmissions if the frames contained within the packet were retransmitted and lost again.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.